 Inattention Symptoms

 When individuals struggle to focus their attention, get interrupted easily, or lose track of things, it confirms that inattention is present.
-Students who struggle with task completion combined with missing important details and unfocused organizational systems are typical.
+Youth who struggle with task completion combined with missing important details and unfocused organizational systems are typical.
 An inability to follow instructions and conversations with others creates difficulties in professional environments and personal relationships.
 The inability to manage time correctly, combined with frequent object loss, identifies common symptoms of inattention.
-These symptoms disrupt daily responsibilities.
+A person’s daily responsibilities are disrupted by these symptoms.

 Hyperactivity and Impulsivity Symptoms